rfugger/ripplesite/README.txt

 * PostgreSQL (tested on 8.0, 8.1, 8.2)
     I installed via apt-get install postgresql
 * an smtp mail server for sending signup confirmations.
-  I am using gmail can be used as an smtp mail server, there is an example of this in settings.py
+  I am using gmail for this, with the settings in settings.py.

 0. Basic preparation